daniilpogosyan/medium-lite-nestjs/README.md

 * !
 Fix isBoolean in *.dto.ts (include*, exclude*).
 Problem: include*=false is parsed as true.
 Possible workaround: @Transform()
 * is positive in getPost(id)
 * Learn shit about dataloaders
+* Separate graphql and rest (resolvers and cntrollers with their dto's)

 # Questions:
 <!-- * Do I need to preserve migrations from older project? -->